huangm96/natours_frontend/README.md

 ---

-Feel free to email me at [minh.huang96@gmail.com](minh.huang96@gmail.com) if you have any issues or have questions or ideas.
+Feel free to email me at [minh.huang96@gmail.com](minh.huang96@gmail.com) if you have any issues, questions or ideas.
 Thank you! 🙂